williexu/pql/README.md

 for a few features of the original.
 As such, PQL in this project is _the People's Query Language_.

-The PQL server allows you to generate an API specification from one or more existing Postgres databases and tweak them to suit your needs (similar to application-level views).
-The client tools allows you to consume API data either through a shell (`pql shell`), a command line query tool (`pql query`), or a python library (`pqlpy`).
+The PQL API server allows you to generate an API specification from one or more existing Postgres databases and tweak them to suit your needs (similar to application-level views).
+The client tools allows you to consume API data from the server either through a shell (`pql shell`), a command line query tool (`pql query`), or a python library (`pqlpy`).
 All responses are streamed, so users can pull large amounts of data through the API without stressing the server, removing